salesforce-marketingcloud/sfmc-postman/install-the-collection.md

 1. Click **Salesforce Marketing Cloud APIs**
 2. Open the **Variables** tab
-3. Complete the following variables for your instance.
+3. Complete the following variables for your instance by placing the values in the **Current Value** column.
 Instructions for collecting these details can be found in the [Create an Installed Package in Marketing Cloud](#create-an-installed-package-in-marketing-cloud) section

 |Variable|Example Value|Description|
 |-|-|-|